sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 3. be engaging and addictive, helping the user to explore biodiversity, and become better at identifying taxa

 The nomenclature for the game is like this:
-+ the whole time from starting up the app to closing it is called a "run".
-It can have one or more "sessions", which in turn can have one or more "rounds"
++ the whole time from starting up the app to closing it is called a "session".
-+ during one session, the same two taxa are presented throughout.
++ it can have one or more "sets". each set consists of one or more "pairs". every pair consists of one or more "rounds".
++ during a "set", the game uses the same taxon set throughout. a taxon set is an array of two or more taxa.
++ during a "pair", the game uses the same taxon pair throughout. a taxon pair is selected from the current taxon set, and consists of exactly two of its taxa.
-+ each round, a different pair of images from those two taxa are presented, and the user needs to guess which one is which.
++ during a "round", a pair of images are displayed, for the currently active taxon pair. every round, there will be two different images for that same taxon pair.
+The user needs to guess which image belongs to which taxon.

+I'm currently transitioning the app from only using taxon pairs to using taxon sets.
+For now, let's consider a taxon pair in the code and data to be a minimal taxon set (a taxon set which only has one taxon pair).

-A session can get its two taxa either randomly from a list of taxon pairs (in taxonPairs.json), or defined by the user.
+A pair can get its two taxa either randomly from a list of taxon sets (in taxonPairs.json), or defined by the user.
 The latter can happen by:
 + providing the two taxa in the URL as optional parameters, or
 + by defining them inside the app using the "Enter pair" dialog.
 If no URL parameters are provided, the first session after the app starts up loads a random pair from the taxon pair list.
 Other options are accessed via